How to Warm up an IP Address

 What is IP Warming?

 Mailbox providers like Gmail pay very close attention to where mail is coming from, where it is going, how much is going, and what that mail looks like.
-If they have any reason to believe that spam or phishing related emails are being sent from an IP address, they will take swift action to decrease the sender’s ability to deliver email.
-One of the biggest triggers is email volume.
-If a new IP address with no existing reputation starts sending out bulk email in a short period of time, they will mark it as spam, no matter how legitimate the mail is.
-Once your sender reputation goes down, your deliverability goes down, your engagement goes down and you lose business.
-IP warming is the best way to avoid this slippery slope and build up a positive reputation, but it’s not as simple as it seems at face value.
+If they have any reason to believe spam or phishing related emails are being sent from an IP address, they will take swift action to decrease the sender’s ability to deliver email.

-It’s important to note that there is no single tried and true way to warm up every unique IP address.
+It’s important to note there is no one-size-fits-all way to warm up every IP address.
 Each user will have diverse needs and goals that might make their IP warming strategy different from the next.
 For example, a sender switching to a new email service provider (ESP) from an old one, compared to someone starting with an ESP for the first time, will have different needs.
-Not only is everyone’s situation different, but more importantly their send volume will vary too, are you sending 10,000 emails per month or 800,000?
+Not only is everyone’s situation different, but more importantly, their send volume will vary.
+Are you sending 100,000 emails per month or 1,000,000?
 Is it marketing mail or transactional mail?
-All of these factors, and more, need to be taken into consideration before creating an IP warming strategy.
-A good ESP will create and deliver this strategy for you.

 IP Warming Strategy for New Senders